ruiwanguk/ruiwanguk.github.io/_posts/2015-08-11-lambda-architecture.markdown

 ### The Lambda architecture

-The Lambda architecture is designed to address the limitations of the existing batch-oriented Big Data platform (e.g., Hadoop Map Reduce), by combining batch and stream processing together to provide realtime business intelligence.
+The Lambda architecture is aimed at applications built around complex asynchronous transformations that need to run with low latency.
+A good example would be a news recommendation system that needs to crawl various news sources, process and normalize all the input, and then index, rank, and store it for serving.
+It does this by combining batch and stream processing together to provide realtime business intelligence.
 The idea is to be able to run ad-hoc queries against all of available data to get results, and avoid querying a petabyte dataset every time by pre-computing these results as views and queries them instead.

 The Lambda architecture consists of three layers: batch layer, serving layer, and speed layer.
 Here's how it looks like.